Merck Manual

 Nutrition in Stable COPD

-COPD patients are at risk of weight loss and nutritional deficiencies because of a higher energy cost of daily activities; reduced caloric intake relative to need because of dyspnea; and the catabolic effect of inflammatory cytokines such as tumor necrosis factor (TNF)-alpha.
+Patients with COPD are at risk of weight loss and nutritional deficiencies because of a higher energy cost of daily activities, reduced caloric intake relative to need because of dyspnea, and the catabolic effect of inflammatory cytokines such as tumor necrosis factor (TNF)-alpha.
 Generalized muscle strength and efficiency of oxygen use are impaired.
 Patients with poorer nutritional status have a worse prognosis, so it is prudent to recommend a balanced diet with adequate caloric intake in conjunction with exercise to prevent or reverse undernutrition and muscle atrophy.
 Split-meal feeding can be helpful.

-Excessive weight gain should be avoided, and obese patients should strive to gradually reduce body fat.
+Excessive weight gain should be avoided, and patients who have obesity should strive to gradually reduce body fat.

 Pulmonary Rehabilitation in Stable COPD